Mohannad Semreen

-Mohannad Jehad Ahmad Semreen (مهند جهاد أحمد سمرين; born 8 January 2002) is a Jordanian professional footballer who plays as a winger for Jordanian Pro League side Al-Wehdat.
+Mohannad Jehad Ahmad Semreen (مهند جهاد أحمد سمرين; born 8 January 2002) is a Jordanian professional footballer who plays as a winger for Saudi First Division League side Al-Zulfi.

 Club career

 Al-Wehdat

 Mohannad Semreen began his career at Al-Wehdat.
 Having gained comparisons to club legend Ra'fat Ali, Semreen signed a professional contract on 20 September 2019 on a five-year contract.

 On 10 January 2021, it was announced that Mohannad Semreen had torn his ACL during a Jordanian Pro League match against Al-Sareeh.
 Later that month, Semreen was scheduled to have his surgery to recover from the injury in Doha, potentially sidelining him between 9 and 12 months.
 However, in an interview, Semreen complained to the Jordan Football Association for negligence towards his injury and delays to his treatment.
 He had to stay in Jordan for 5 months after his injury before traveling to Qatar for his treatment, which was found to have further complications and required new operations to his knee.
 By 31 May 2022, Semreen was still sidelined from his injury, with further tensions between him and the federation.

 On 17 January 2023, after a two-season absence, Semreen returned to training with Al-Wehdat and was eager to return to the squad.